 Internal

 Major Works of Park

 Dissertation on Crowd Behavior in 1904 resulted in: Park, Robert.
-The Crowd and the Public.
+The Crowd & the Public.
 1904.

-1912: The Man Farthest Down: a Record of Observation and Study in Europe with Booker T Washington, New York: Doubleday
+1912: The Man Farthest Down: a Record of Observation & Study in Europe w/ Booker T Washington, New York: Doubleday

-Park, Robert and Ernest Burgess: Introduction to the Science of Sociology.
+Park, Robert & Ernest Burgess: Introduction to the Science of Sociology.
 "Collect Behavior."
 1921. (with Ernest Burgess) Chicago: University of Chicago Press

-1921: Old World Traits Transplanted: the Early Sociology of Culture with Herbert A Miller, & Kenneth Thompson, New York: Harper & Brothers
+1921: Old World Traits Transplanted: the Early Sociology of Culture w/ Herbert A Miller, & Kenneth Thompson, New York: Harper & Brothers

-1922: The Immigrant Press and Its Control New York: Harper & Brothers
+1922: The Immigrant Press & Its Control New York: Harper & Brothers

 1925: The City: Suggestions for the Study of Human Nature in the Urban Environment (with R. D. McKenzie & Ernest Burgess) Chicago: University of Chicago Press

-1932: The University and the Community of Races Hawaii: University of Hawaii Press
+1932: The University & the Community of Races Hawaii: University of Hawaii Press

-1937: Cultural Conflict and the Marginal Man in Everett V Stonequist, The Marginal Man, Park's Introduction, New York: Charles Scribner's Sons
+1937: Cultural Conflict & the Marginal Man in Everett V Stonequist, The Marginal Man, Park's Introduction, New York: Charles Scribner's Sons

-1939: Race relations and the Race Problem; a Definition and an Analysis with Edgar Tristram Thompson, Durham, NC: Duke University Press
+1939: Race relations & the Race Problem; a Definition & an Analysis w/ Edgar Tristram Thompson, Durham, NC: Duke University Press

-1940: Essays in Sociology with C W M Hart, and Talcott Parsons et al., Toronto: University of Toronto Press
+1940: Essays in Sociology w/ C W M Hart, & Talcott Parsons et al., Toronto: University of Toronto Press

-1946: An Outline of the Principles of Sociology, with Samuel Smith, New York: Barnes & Noble, Inc
+1946: An Outline of the Principles of Sociology, w/ Samuel Smith, New York: Barnes & Noble, Inc

-1952: Human Communities: the City and Human Ecology Glencoe, Ill: The Free Press
+1952: Human Communities: the City & Human Ecology Glencoe, Ill: The Free Press

 1955: Societies, Glencoe Ill: The Free Press

-1975: The Crowd and the Public and Other Essays, Heritage of Society
+1975: The Crowd & the Public & Other Essays, Heritage of Society

+Internal